Clay Smothers

 Claiborne Washington "Clay" Smothers (April 1, 1935 – June 11, 2004) was an American politician and commentator.
-He was a member of the Texas House of Representatives from the former District 33-G in Dallas County who served from 1977 to 1981.
-Though elected as a conservative Democrat, Smothers switched to Republican affiliation on December 17, 1979, near the end of the first year of the first administration of Bill Clements, first Republican governor of Texas since Reconstruction.
+He was a member of the Texas House of Representatives from District 33-G in Dallas County from 1977 to 1981.
+Elected as a Conservative Democrat, Smothers switched to the Republican on December 17, 1979, near the end of the first year of the administration of Bill Clements, the first Republican governor of Texas since Reconstruction.

-However, Smothers was a Republican in 1970, when he had run unsuccessfully in District 12 for the Texas House; he was defeated by the Democrat Sam Coats.
-In that same election George Herbert Walker Bush lost the U.S. Senate race to Democrat Lloyd Bentsen, and Republican gubernatorial nominee Paul Eggers failed to unseat Preston Smith in their second consecutive match.
+Smothers had been a Republican in 1970, when he unsuccessfully ran in District 12 for the Texas House; he was defeated by the Democrat Sam Coats.
+In that same election, George Herbert Walker Bush lost the U.S. Senate race to Democrat Lloyd Bentsen, and Republican gubernatorial nominee Paul Eggers failed to unseat Preston Smith in their second consecutive match.

 Background

-Smothers was the fourth of five children born and reared in Malakoff in Henderson County in East Texas, where his parents, James William Smothers (1896-1975) and the former Alice Olenza Wingfield (1899-2000), ran the St. Paul Industrial Training School, the only African-American orphanage and school in Texas that operated without federal funds.
+Smothers was the fourth of five children born and reared in Malakoff in Henderson County in East Texas, where his parents, James William Smothers (1896–1975) and Alice Olenza Wingfield (1899–2000), ran the St. Paul Industrial Training School, the only African-American orphanage and school in Texas that operated without federal funds.
 The institution housed many homeless youth over the years.
 It remains operational.

 Smothers graduated from the historically black Prairie View A&M University in Waller County, Texas.
-He and his wife, Barbara, lived for several years in Chicago, Illinois, where he was a teacher and special law-enforcement officer involved in the control of youth gangs.
+He and his wife, Barbara, lived for several years in Chicago, where he was a teacher and special law-enforcement officer involved in youth gang control.
 He served on Mayor Richard J. Daley's Commission on Youth Welfare.
 He and Barbara returned to Texas in 1964.
-He first worked in the St. Paul orphanage but in the late 1960s moved to Dallas, where he operated a grocery store in the South Oak Cliff neighborhood.
-He became news editor of the Dallas radio station KNOK-AM, from which he had to step down while running for office.
-He also wrote newspaper columns highlighting the theme of Americanism and opposition to what he called "extremist groups on the left and right."
+He first worked in the St. Paul orphanage, but in the late 1960s moved to Dallas, where he operated a grocery store in the Oak Cliff neighborhood.
+He became news editor of the Dallas radio station KNOK-AM, from which he resigned while running for office.
+He also wrote newspaper columns highlighting Americanism and opposing what he called "extremist groups on the left and right."